WHY KUDOKIDS EXISTS

 That is what KudoKids is.
 The digital world we built for our family — now built for yours.

-KudoKids was founded by Joseph Yelle — a father of five in a blended family and a technologist with over 15 years of experience building products for enterprises like Salesforce and Cisco and for growing businesses.
-After founding three companies and building platforms used by some of the largest organizations in the world, he turned that experience toward the problem he couldn't solve at home: giving his kids a digital world actually designed for growth.
+KudoKids was founded by Joseph Yelle — a dad of five in a blended family and a technologist with 15+ years building products for Salesforce, Cisco, and growing businesses.
+He started three companies before this one, sold one of them, and turned that experience toward the problem he couldn’t solve at home: handing his kids a digital world that gave back instead of took.

 Joseph Yelle